Technology has revolutionised the way we work, live, communicate and interact.

 “Smiling throughout the interview will leave the interviewer sensing positivity, enthusiasm and professionalism.”

-If you are a new or infrequent user of Skype, combining this platform with an important interview is probably enough to inflict some serious stomach-churning nerves.
-It’s time to move on past that fear, as according to a study by Right Management, a massive 82% of hiring managers have utilised Skype before.
+If you are a new or infrequent user of Zoom, Microsoft Teams or Skype, combining these platforms with an important interview is probably enough to inflict some serious stomach-churning nerves.
+It’s time to move on past that fear, as according to a study by Right Management, a massive 82% of hiring managers have utilised video conferencing before.

 Know the technology

-The prospect of using Skype is usually daunting due to it being unfamiliar, so there is an obvious and easy solution: get to know it!
-If you don’t already have a Skype account, obtain one before accepting the interview offer.
+The prospect of using video conferencing is usually daunting due to it being unfamiliar, so there is an obvious and easy solution: get to know it!
+If you don’t already have a Skype / Teams or Zoom account, obtain one before accepting the interview offer.
 That way, you can send your newly created username on your confirmation email (nothing says professionalism like initiative and forward thinking!).

-From here, spend time becoming confident with Skype.
+From here, spend time becoming confident with video conferencing .
 You may consider calling a friend or family member and rehearsing some of your answers.
 Sometimes technology fails, which is beyond control.
 Don’t let this become your biggest fear.
-If it plays up during the interview, stay calm, and offer to refresh Skype by calling the interviewer back.
+If it plays up during the interview, stay calm, and offer to refresh video conferencing by calling the interviewer back.

 Dress to impress